RAP Registration June 1 - June 30

 No, joining a RAP is completely voluntary.
 All first-year students are encouraged to explore RAPs.
 Please note that some students are not able to join a RAP if their major requirements or athletics schedule conflicts with RAP courses, or if their athletics teams requires them to live in a specific residence hall.

 Joining a RAP includes a room assignment plus enrollment in a RAP course.
 In the fall semester, you will live in the residence hall where the RAP is located and enroll in the required RAP course with your RAP peers.
 In the spring semester, you will continue to live in the residence hall where the RAP is located, but for most RAPs, there is no course requirement during the spring semester.
-BioTAP, Bio-Pioneers, Emerging Scholars and Partners in Education RAPs do have spring course requirements.
-Review the Application RAPs page for details.
+BioTAP, Bio-Pioneers, and Emerging Scholars do have spring course requirements.

 One of the benefits of RAP includes small class sizes.
 Most RAP courses have a maximum capacity of 30 students.

-Roommate restriction information is listed with each program on the RAP and Application RAP pages.
+Roommate restriction information is listed with each program on the RAP page.

 If you are registered for a RAP with a roommate restriction you must live with a student who is registered for the same RAP.
 You can request a specific roommate on the Housing Preference Application.
 If you do not request a roommate, Residential Life Assignments will assign you to a room with another student in your RAP.